wadpac/GGIR/docs/articles/readmyacccsv.md

 #### Arguments for files including temperature

 - `rmc.col.temp` - Scalar with column (number) in which the temperature is stored.
-Leave in default setting if no temperature is avaible.
+Leave in default setting if no temperature is available.
 The temperature will be used by .
 - `rmc.unit.temp` - Character with unit of temperature values: (K)elvin,
   (C)elsius, or (F)ahrenheit.